rgryta/NoPrint/README.md

 Do not allow prints in your python code anymore.
 Official repository of NoPrint package.
 Packages are scanned recursively.

-Additional features:
+## Output readout

+Visible always:
+ - Critical info - if import of one of your modules results with an exception (or is missing - maybe you mistyped your package?).
+ - Final result (success, prints detected or critical error)

+Verbosity options for `-v`:
+ - Outputs which modules contain print statements at which lines
-1. Warning when any of your submodules are missing `__init__.py` files (reported always as warnings) - use single `-v` to enable that.
+ - Warning when any of your submodules are missing `__init__.py` files (reported always as warnings)
-1. You may also receive a warning if one of packages that's being analysed is out of system's scope - it will still be scanned, but that "package" is not reachable outside of that directory, these are e.g. `tests` directories - enabled with `-v`.
+ - Receive a warning if one of packages that's being analysed is out of system's scope - it will still be scanned, but that "package" is not reachable outside of that directory, these are e.g. `tests` directories
-1. You will receive a warning if one of your packages is overshadowing a package available on system/environment level, e.g. if you have requested to analyse your `test` directory, but Python already has an internal package called `test` - enabled with `-v`.
+ - Receive a warning if one of your packages is overshadowing a package available on system/environment level, e.g. if you have requested to analyse your `test` directory, but Python already has an internal package called `test`

+Verbosity options for `-vv` (or `-v -v` on older Python versions):
+ - All of the options from `-v`
-1. NoPrint will tell you specifically which of your submodules are clear of print statements - use double `-vv` or `-v -v` (some older Python versions) to enable that, `-vv` also enables features from `-v`.
+ - NoPrint will tell you specifically which of your submodules are clear of print statements
-1. Critical info - if import of one of your modules results with an exception (or is missing - maybe you mistyped your package?).

 ## Requirements